Ada-Developers-Academy/core-unit-1/functions-continued/variables-are-references.md

 ## Variables Are References

 Variables are references that point to objects in memory.
+By calling them references, we mean that variables _don't_ store the _value_ of an object.
+Instead, we can think of variables as holding a copy of the _object ID_.

 Consider this code: